 #18: Layered Wolf Cut for Collarbone-Length Curly Hair

 Purposely messy locks look great with a layered wolf cut for collarbone-length curly hair.
-There are many haircut techniques that boast big body and major movement, but a wolf cut for medium-length curly hair can’t be beaten.
-To keep your curls voluminous, add a volume mousse into the mix like Amika’s “Plus Size Volume & Body Mousse.”
+Many haircut techniques boast a big body and major movement, but a wolf cut for medium-length curly hair can’t be beaten.
+Add a volume mousse like Amika’s “Plus Size Volume & Body Mousse to keep your curls voluminous.”

 #19: Curled Wolf Cut with a Fringe on Long Red Hair

-For a crop that keeps ’em howling, try a curled wolf cut with fringe on long red hair.
-A wolf cut, curly hair crop is a great way to keep your long hair, while still chopping it up around the face and crown.
-This technique will provide a lot of volume and draw even more attention to the eyes.
+Try a curled wolf cut with fringe on long red hair for a crop that keeps them howling.
+A wolf cut, curly hair crop is a great way to keep your long hair while still chopping it up around the face and crown.
+This technique will provide a lot of volumes and draw even more attention to the eyes.

 #20: Big Curls and Highlights on a Wolf Haircut

 For a more defined texture, go for big curls and highlights on a wolf haircut!
-A wolf hairstyle for curly hair looks particularly stunning with expertly placed highlights and perfectly formed coils.
-In general, you often see a wolf cut for long curly hair on more tousled textures, but this crop looks even better with more definition and shine.
+A wolf hairstyle for curly hair looks stunning with expertly placed highlights and perfectly formed coils.
+You often see a wolf cut for long curly hair on more tousled textures, but this crop looks even better with more definition and shine.